Archives

 Tina later moved to Medfield MA where she lived with her daughters Fannie and Ruth.
 Together they had a large garden 150 chickens and 4 pigs.
 In addition to her 11 children, Tina had 26 grandchildren and over 22 great grandchildren.
 John died in 1930 at the age of 83 but Tina lived until 1943 dying at the age of 101.

-Gospel of the Redwood
+Gospel of the Redwoods

-Gospel of the Redwood – A Song
+Gospel of the Redwoods – A Song

 When the poet asked the redwoods